 I get asked a lot about lunchbox ideas for kids, so I’ve done a bit of research and put together this post for you.
 Firstly, however, a disclaimer: I am not a health professional.
 I am also not a nutritionalist.
 I am a Mum who believes in feeding my kids a balanced diet.
 If you see something you don’t agree with in this list, it’s all good – my food choices aren’t everyone’s cup of tea.
 These are just meant to be for inspiration.

-I’ve put together this infographic to help visualise what you can put in a lunchbox … click to view a larger version.
+I’ve put together this infographic to help visualise what you can put in a lunchbox … right click on the image to save it to your desktop.
 You can pin this to your Pinterest, or save it to your computer; or even take a screenshot and save it to your phone!

 Be sure to check out my own lunch box creations to see what I put in my kids lunch.